 If you are whitewashing your brick fireplace to update your house for a quick sell, you can check out one of my most popular posts.
 In it, I describe 25+ updates for selling your home fast and a printable home staging checklist.

-My best advice is to find a picture online of what you would like I replicate.
-Then, follow same general pattern on the bricks with your whitewash mixture.
-Just lightly dab the parts of the brick that you want to be white like in this video here:
+Follow the same general pattern on the bricks in your inspiration picture with your whitewash mixture.
+Just lightly dab the parts of the brick that you want to be white like in the video above.

 Because our whitewash mixture contains glaze, if you get too much paint on a brick, take one of your wet cloths and wipe it right off!

 Here’s the final look of the brick after I was done whitewashing.
 I played with it a lot getting the brick to look exactly how I wanted it – painting, wiping off and then painting again in moments of indecisiveness.